 SERVICES AND RESOURCES

 Laboratory experiences are an integral part of the nutrition sciences major.
 A new 14-unit food preparation laboratory and a new chemistry lab for physical and chemical analysis of foods are located in the Health and Human Services Building.
 The chemistry and biology laboratories, which are required in the curriculum, are conducted in Overman Hall and the Life Sciences Building.
-Opportunities are available for students to interact and conduct research with professionals in the field and related disciplines, such as faculty in the departments of biology and chemistry at BGSU, faculty at The University of Toledo, and professionals working in community/public/clinical nutrition and the food industry.
+Opportunities are available for students to interact and conduct research with professionals in the field and related disciplines, such as faculty in the departments of biology and chemistry at BGSU, and professionals working in community/public/clinical nutrition and the food industry.
 Students have also interacted with community agencies through partnership grants awarded to faculty.